ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 As per the
 [GA4GH AAI Specification on Token Revocation](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#token-revocation),
-the following mechanisms are available within RI Claim Objects:
+the following mechanisms are available within RI Claim Embedded Tokens:

-1. RI Claim Objects have an [asserted](#asserted-required) field to allow downstream policies to limit the life, if needed, of how long assertions will be accepted for use with access and refresh tokens.
+1. RI Claim Embedded Tokens have an "[iat](#iat)" field to allow downstream policies to limit the life, if needed, of how long assertions will be accepted for use with access and refresh tokens.

-2. RI Claim Objects have an [expires](#expires-required) field to allow Claim Clearinghouses to limit the life of access and refresh tokens.
+2. RI Claim Embedded Tokens have an "[exp](#exp)" field to allow Claim Clearinghouses to limit the life of access and refresh tokens.

-At a minimum, these RI Claim Object fields MUST be checked by all Claim Clearinghouses and systems MUST be in place to take action to remove access by the expiry timestamp or shortly thereafter.
+At a minimum, these RI Claim Embedded Token fields MUST be checked by all Claim Clearinghouses and systems MUST be in place to take action to remove access by the expiry timestamp or shortly thereafter.
 Propagation of these permission changes may also require some reasonable delay.